Georgia O'Keeffe: Academic training

+First abstractions

 She took a summer art class in 1912 at the University of Virginia from Alon Bement, who was a Columbia University Teachers College faculty member.
 Under Bement, she learned of the innovative ideas of Arthur Wesley Dow, Bement's colleague.
 Dow's approach was influenced by principles of design and composition in Japanese art.
 She began to experiment with abstract compositions and develop a personal style that veered away from realism.
 From 1912 to 1914, she taught art in the public schools in Amarillo in the Texas Panhandle, and was a teaching assistant to Bement during the summers.
 She took classes at the University of Virginia for two more summers.
 She also took a class in the spring of 1914 at Teachers College of Columbia University with Dow, who further influenced her thinking about the process of making art.
 Her studies at the University of Virginia, based upon Dow's principles, were pivotal in O'Keeffe's development as an artist.
 Through her exploration and growth as an artist, she helped to establish the American modernism movement.

 She taught at Columbia College in Columbia, South Carolina in late 1915, where she completed a series of highly innovative charcoal abstractions based on her personal sensations.
 In early 1916, O'Keeffe was in New York at Teachers College, Columbia University.
 She mailed the charcoal drawings to a friend and former classmate at Teachers College, Anita Pollitzer, who took them to Alfred Stieglitz at his 291 gallery early in 1916.
-Stieglitz found them to be the "purest, finest, sincerest things that had entered 291 in a long while", and said that he would like to show them.
+Stieglitz found them to be the "purest, finest, sincerest things that had entered 291 in a long while" and said that he would like to show them.
 In April that year, Stieglitz exhibited ten of her drawings at 291.

 After further course work at Columbia in early 1916 and summer teaching for Bement, she became the chair of the art department at West Texas State Normal College, in Canyon, Texas, beginning in the fall of 1916.
-She began a series of watercolor paintings based upon the scenery and expansive views during her walks, including vibrant paintings of Palo Duro Canyon.
 O'Keeffe, who enjoyed sunrises and sunsets, developed a fondness for intense and nocturnal colors.
 Building upon a practice she began in South Carolina, O'Keeffe painted to express her most private sensations and feelings.
 Rather than sketching out a design before painting, she freely created designs.
 O'Keeffe continued to experiment until she believed she truly captured her feelings in the watercolor, Light Coming on the Plains No. I (1917).

-She "captured a monumental landscape in this simple configuration, fusing blue and green pigments in almost indistinct tonal graduations that simulate the pulsating effect of light on the horizon of the Texas Panhandle," according to author Sharyn Rohlfsen Udall.
-After her relationship with Alfred Stieglitz started, her watercolor paintings ended quickly.
-Stieglitz heavily encouraged her to quit because the use of watercolor was associated with amateur women artists.
+She began a series of watercolor paintings based upon the scenery and expansive views during her walks, including vibrant paintings of Palo Duro Canyon.
+She "captured a monumental landscape in this simple configuration, fusing blue and green pigments in almost indistinct tonal gradations that simulate the pulsating effect of light on the horizon of the Texas Panhandle," according to author Sharyn Rohlfsen Udall.